NixOS/nix.dev/source/tutorials/first-steps/nix-language.md

 Some examples show a fully evaluated data structure for clarity.
 If your output does not match the example, try prepending `:p` to the input expression.
-This will compute more of the returned value before showing it.

 Example: